MaxCojocari/dw-research/README.md

 The goal of this project is to compare two architectural approaches for distributed financial transactions:

-- **Saga Pattern** — ensures distributed atomicity using compensating transactions.
+- **Saga Pattern:** ensures distributed atomicity using compensating transactions.
-- **Event-Driven CQRS** — leverages event sourcing to achieve reproducibility and scalability through separate read and write paths.
+- **Event-Driven CQRS:** leverages event sourcing to achieve reproducibility and scalability through separate read and write paths.

 Each implementation simulates the same digital wallet use case, where users can transfer balances between accounts.